 7. Paris, France

+You must avoid the Paris syndrome, especially if you’re traveling alone!
 While Paris as we know isn’t the safest city in Europe, the rules that apply to any city above, apply to Paris too.
 As long as you’re staying in a safe area, booking the perfect accommodation, and you’re not wandering outside the central areas in the middle of the night, traveling alone to Paris is one of the best solo travel Europe ideas.

 Just as Rome, Paris is one of the most popular travel destinations of all types of travelers.
 Especially since Emily in Paris came out, the city became the dream destination of every girl and young woman.
 So realistically, Paris is a great place for solo travelers, since there is much to do and see in Paris.
 However, being a big city, it might be harder to make connections, especially if you don’t speak French.

-But overall, if you’re staying at hostels as other solo travelers, if you don’t know anyone in Paris, well hostels are always good to meet and connect.
+If you’re in Paris, make sure you try a beef bourguignon on side of the many sweets and pastries we love in the French capital!
+Overall, if you’re staying at hostels as other solo travelers, if you don’t know anyone in Paris, well hostels are always good to meet and connect.
 If you want to solo travel around Europe, Paris should be seen anyway.
 The French capital city is a place that everyone must see at least once in a lifetime.

 Another of the best European cities for solo travel is Vienna, Austria.
 Those who are planning to solo travel around Europe, shouldn’t skip one of the most beautiful European capital cities!
 I, as well as one of my business partners, have traveled solo in Vienna.
 We both agreed that it’s a place where you can get along easily, without speaking German, and feeling safe as well.